How to Buy a Walkie Talkie for Cruise Ship

 After figuring out the type of radio that you’d want to go with between FRS and GMRS, the next biggie consideration will be to identify the type of frequency.

 VHF (Very High Frequencies) radios utilize frequencies between 136 MHz and 174 MHz.
 Without getting so much into the jargons, these frequencies require minimal power to cover a longer distance since they have longer wavelengths that remain closer to the ground compared to UHF wavelengths.

 These attributes make VHF walkie-talkies the best for use in open areas with fewer obstructions such as around large water bodies and golf courses.

-Well, the VHF spectrum isn’t the best option for use in cruise ships considering all the obstructions; steel airtight doors, decks, wooded areas, and people.
+Well, the VHF spectrum isn’t the best option for use in cruise ships considering all the obstructions; airtight steel doors, decks, wooded areas, and people.
 Unfortunately, this is the most viable solution as you’ll find out below.